1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 You can list your space free on Airbnb, then pay 3% to the site when you receive successful booking.
 (Airbnb will reimburse you up to $1 million for damage to your property.)

 If you’ve ever found yourself in need of a quick ride, you may have turned to Uber, the anytime, anywhere ride service that has gained popularity over the last several years.
 But have you ever considered becoming an Uber driver?
-If you are at least 21 years old, own a car made after 2000 or 2005 (depending on the city), and pass background and driving checks, you could earn cash by driving people around in your free time.
+If you are at least 21 years old, own a car made after 2005 or newer (depending on the city), and pass background and driving checks, you could earn cash by driving people around in your free time.
 According to Uber, drivers’ average earnings per hour are about $19.
 But don’t forget to factor in the costs associated with using your own car, such as gas, maintenance, insurance and cleaning.

 Skip This Ad »